 Most cases of absence due to illness are short term, but parents will need to make a phone call to alert the school on each day of absence.
-When the child returns to school they should bring a note from their parent explaining the absence - this is for the school records.

 For prolonged absence due to illness, parents may be asked to provide the school with medical evidence such as a note from the child's doctor, an appointment card or a prescription paper.
 Parents will be asked to provide the school with medical evidence of illness if a child has more than three bouts of illness within the school year.